SkulkingScavenger/dark-starve/README.md

 check out <a href="https://github.com/SkulkingScavenger/dark-starve/wiki">The Wiki</a> if you want the fluff

-check out <a href="https://skulkingscavenger.github.io/dark-starve/#!/">The Website</a> if you want to see even more random trash I host here for reasons
+check out <a href="https://skulkingscavenger.github.io/nine-candles-prophecy/home">The Website</a> if you want to see ~~even more random trash I host here for reasons~~ the full Dark-Starve experience!